Tulip-Dev/tulip/doc/user/tutorial_intermediate.rst

 ==================================

 .. |icon_workspace_macros| image:: _images/icon_workspace_macros.png

-	:width: 180
+.. |icon_resize_nodes| image:: _images/set_node_size.png

+.. |icon_color_nodes| image:: _images/set_node_color.png

 In this third tutorial, we will highlight some of the possibilities offered by Tulip for the analysis of multivariate datasets.
 The dataset may already be familiar to the reader, as it was featured in the :ref:`workspace` section.
-The file may be downloaded :download:`here <./_documents/04cars_data.csv>`, and is available on the website `idvbook.com <http://www.idvbook.com/teaching-aid/data-sets/>`_.
+The file may be downloaded :download:`here <./_documents/04cars_data.csv>`, and is available on the website `idvbook.com <http://www.idvbook.com/teaching-aid/data-sets/2004-cars-and-trucks-data/>`_.

 Note that originally, data was missing for some cars, and so in order to *clean* the file and avoid having to deal with problems when importing the file into Tulip, we chose the strategy of simply discarding those vehicles.
 The resulting *cleaned* file consists of the vehicles for which all the information was available.